Ngot97/Project-1/README.md

 3. Pattern Analysis:

-	Heatmap based on the latitude and longitude.
+	A heatmap depicting the distribution of earthquake intensity based on latitude and longitude.

  	Scatterplot based on earthquake intensity.